gladkikhartem/diffrle/README.md

 # diffrle
-Differential Run Length Encoding Map (DLE) written in Pure Go
+Differential Run Length Encoding Set written in Pure Go

-It allows to efficiently store a set of sequential IDs that may have gaps in between.
+It allows to efficiently store a set of sequential IDs, allowing gaps in between.
 Data is stored as Btree of ranges, where each range is stored as 3 values: `start`, `step` and `count`.
-So 995 IDs `1,2,3,4,5....500,555,560,565,...1000` are stored as 6 values `1,1,500|555,5,99`, providing incredible compression ratios for cases when IDs are typically follow a sequence with equal distances between each other.
+So 995 IDs `1,2,3,4,5....500,555,560,565,...1000` are stored as 6 values `1,1,500|555,5,99`, providing incredible compression ratios for cases when IDs are typically follow a sequence with equal distances between each other (DB Serial columns)

 ### Performance